ben-denham/hgt-drupal/docs/index.md

 * Show you the best-practice, "Drupal Way" of working on Drupal sites.
 * Save you time learning things "the hard way" by providing tips and gotchas.
+* Be practical and applicable; teaching you how to accomplish common tasks rather than just explaining how something works.
 * Reference existing documentation wherever possible; there is no point writing new documentation on a subject if perfectly good material already exists.